ropensci/roweb3/content/blog/2025-10-06-verification/index.md

 It is controlled at the user or organization level, not at the repository level.
 It is different from domain verification for profiles in that:

-- it is done from another part of the settings.
+- It is done from another part of the settings.
 Follow the docs!
-- you cannot verify `domain.io` for instance for two GitHub organization.
-The latest verification will overwrite the previous one![^ouch] So you have to painstakingly verify `custom.domain.io`, `custom1.domain.io` etc.
+- If you have multiple subdomains, you will need to verify each one individually (e.g., `custom1.domain.io`, `custom2.domain.io`).
+You cannot verify a domain for more than one GitHub organization as the latest verification will overwrite the previous one![^ouch]

 [^ouch]: Not only that, it will also deactivate all the custom domains of that first organization, if they relied on the verification at the domain, not the subdomain level.
 Ask me how I know. :melting_face:

 ## Conclusion

-In this post, we gave a small primer on domain verification, a process by which you prove that your content under a given website comes from the same you under another website.
+In this post, we gave a small primer on domain verification, a process by which you prove that your content on a given website comes from the same you on another website.
 Using domain verification when it exists, and requesting it when it doesn't, makes us a bit safer against impersonations or takeover attacks.